josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Install-Server-Certificate-fo.md

 # Install Server Certificate for Domain Controllers

-Created: 2015-03-20 09:41:11 -0500

-Modified: 2015-03-20 09:45:13 -0500

----

-**Keywords:** Campus active directory server certificate domain controller trust pki
+## Summary

-**Summary:** By default, Active Directory LDAP traffic is transmitted unsecured.
+By default, Active Directory LDAP traffic is transmitted unsecured.
 Clear and unsigned LDAP traffic is susceptible to sniffing and replay attacks.
 LDAP traffic can be secured using Secure Sockets Layer (SSL) / Transport Layer Security (TLS) technology.
 LDAP over SSL (LDAPS)is enabled by installing a properly formatted server certificate.

 The InCommon/Comodo server certificates requested from OCIS are trusted by most operating systems natively without requiring the installation of additional root certificates.